gungorkocak/emeq-counter/README.md

 ### Backend Project

-First clone this project to your machine. git clone git@github.com:gungorkocak/emeq-counter.git && cd emeq-counter
+First open Eclipse Project Explorer to import this project and clone to your machine.

+Project Explorer -> Import ->Projects from Git -> Clone URI

+ git@github.com:gungorkocak/emeq-counter.git

 If you want to run this project in your local settings, you need to follow the steps shown below.
 After installation, you can run the project on your computer.